-As a result of our operations in Canada, we have significant expenses, assets and liabilities that are denominated in a foreign currency.
-Also, a significant number of employees are located in Canada and we transact a significant amount of business in Canadian currency.
-Consequently, we have determined that Canadian currency is the functional currency for our Canadian operations.
-When we consolidate the operations of our Canadian subsidiary into our financial results, because we report our results in U.S. dollars, we are required to translate the financial results and position of our Canadian subsidiary from Canadian currency into U.S. dollars.
-We translate the revenues, expenses, gains, and losses from our Canadian subsidiary into U.S. dollars using a weighted average exchange rate for the applicable fiscal period.
-We translate the assets and liabilities of our Canadian subsidiary into U.S. dollars at the exchange rate in effect at the applicable balance sheet date.
-Translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of consolidated equity until sale or until a complete or substantially complete liquidation of the net investment in our Canadian subsidiary takes place.
-Changes in the values of these items from one period to the next which result from exchange rate fluctuations are recorded in our consolidated statements of changes in stockholders' equity as accumulated other comprehensive income (loss).
-For the three months ended March 31, 2013, due to changes in the U.S.-Canadian exchange rate that were unfavorable to the value of the Canadian dollar versus the U.S. dollar, our foreign currency translation resulted in a loss of \$1.0 million which we recorded as a decrease in accumulated other comprehensive income.
+We have revenue, expenses, assets and liabilities that are denominated in foreign currencies, principally the Canadian dollar and beginning in June of 2013 in British pounds ("GBP").
+Also, a significant number of employees are located in Canada and the United Kingdom ("U.K."), and the companies transact business in those respective currencies.
+As a result, we have designated the Canadian dollar as the functional currency for Canadian operations.
+Similarly, the GBP has been designated as the functional currency for our operations in the U.K. When we consolidate the operations of these foreign subsidiaries into our financial results, because we report our results in U.S. dollars, we are required to translate the financial results and position of our foreign subsidiaries from their respective functional currencies into U.S. dollars.
+We translate the revenues, expenses, gains, and losses from our Canadian and U.K. subsidiaries into U.S. dollars using a weighted average exchange rate for the applicable fiscal period.
+We translate the assets and liabilities of our Canadian and U.K. subsidiaries into U.S. dollars at the exchange rate in effect at the applicable balance sheet date.
+Translation adjustments are not included in determining net income for the period but are disclosed and accumulated in a separate component of consolidated equity until sale or until a complete or substantially complete liquidation of the net investment in our foreign subsidiary takes place.
+Changes in the values of these items from one period to the next which result from exchange rate fluctuations are recorded in our consolidated statements of changes in stockholders' equity as accumulated other comprehensive income.
+For the nine months ended September 30, 2013, due to the strengthening of the U.S. dollar versus both the Canadian dollar and the GBP, our foreign currency translation resulted in a loss of \$0.4 million which we recorded as a decrease in accumulated other comprehensive income.
 For the year ended December 31, 2012, due to changes in the U.S.-Canadian exchange rate that were favorable to the value of the Canadian dollar versus the U.S. dollar, our foreign currency translation resulted in a gain of \$0.7 million, which we recorded as an increase in accumulated other comprehensive income.

-As a consequence, gross profit, operating results, profitability and cash flows are impacted by relative changes in the value of the Canadian dollar.
-We have not repatriated earnings from our Canadian subsidiary, but have elected to invest in new business opportunities there.
+As a consequence, gross profit, operating results, profitability and cash flows are impacted by relative changes in the value of the Canadian dollar and GBP.
+We have not repatriated earnings from our foreign subsidiaries, but have elected to invest in new business opportunities there.
 We do not hedge our exposure to foreign currency exchange risk.